-These wines take New Zealand fruit on avery different journey.
+These wines take New Zealand fruit on a very different journey.
 Primarily it involves skin fermentation of white grapes and alternative ways to ferment red grapes.
 The use of a mix of maturation vessels is central.
 The wines may only get the merest of Sulphur additions at the end.
 There are no rules except that the results must be delicious!

-Sauvignon Blanc 2018 Skin Fermented
+Sauvignon Blanc 2019 Skin Fermented

-This wine is an extension of the Nattura Sauvignon Blanc process.
-The wine is destemmed and fermented on skins for a month.
+Taken for two sites in the Waipara Valley, the fruit is destemmed and fermented on skins for around 6 weeks.
+20% is fermented as whole clusters separately and added into the blend at pressing time.
 The skins are not worked hard, they are included in order to gain all the aromatics possible from the fruit, and to promote a fine thread of phenolic to keep a tension and length in the final wine.

 Muller Thurgau is the forgotten grape of the New Zealand vineyard.
 Widely planted in the 80’s it’s now a bit of a rarity.
-The wine from the vines still planted is these days generally lost in to bulk blends.
+The wine from the vines that are still planted is these days generally lost in to bulk blends.

-Intensely aromatic, deep cloudy orange with incredible texture, this wine was bottled with a small addition of Sulphur.
-20 ppm SO2 Total.
+Intensely aromatic, delicately frizzante, cloudy orange with incredible texture, this wine was bottled with nothing added or taken away.